1. How does performance evaluation correspondence get processed?

 This change applies to evaluations and fitness reports with end date (Block 15) of 1 August 2010 or later.

-No, the same rules still apply when determining what grades or promotion recommendation to assign.
+No, the same rules still apply when determining what grades or promotion recommendations to assign.
 These rules include the following:

-No minimum mark for "Military Bearing" or for promotability, and retention is mandated or prohibited for reporting period in which member's first or second PFA failure in a 4 year period.
+retention for reporting period in which member's first PFA failure in a 3-year period occurs.retention for reporting

 Enlisted members shall receive:

-A grade no greater than 1.0 in "Military Bearing" or Professionalism (CHIEFEVAL Block 35 or EVAL Block 36.)
+A grade no greater than 1.0 in "Military Bearing" or "Professionalism" (EVAL Block 36 or CHIEFEVAL Block 35).

-Marks of "Significant Problems" and "Retention Not Recommended" (Eval Block45 and Block 47), respectively.
+Marks of "Significant Problems" and "Retention Not Recommended" (Eval Block 45 and CHIEFEVAL Block 42).

 Officers shall receive: